Strip Washing Nappies

 Before you begin, ensure your washing machine is clean.
 You should ideally run a maintenance cycle once a month.
 If you haven't done this lately, run this first and check your machine filters are clean.

-3. Wash using a FULL dose of detergent (the amount for heavy soiling, adjusted for your water type & machine size) and wash at 60 degrees on a long cycle (approx 2.5-3hours) and ideally additional water.
+- Wash using a FULL dose of detergent (the amount for heavy soiling, adjusted for your water type & machine size) and wash at 60 degrees on a long cycle (approx 2.5-3hours) and ideally additional water.
 We usually find a cotton wash the most effective.
+Do not adjust the detergent amount for the load size etc. It needs to be the full dose.

 This should sort them for the short term.